erudinsky/Azure-Bicep-Workshop/Workshop/3-Secrets.md

 ## Lab 3 - KeyVault and secrets

-This is the third hands-on lab of this workshop.
 In this lab we will do the following:

 * Create Azure Key Vault;
 * Create three secrets.